akilli/editor/README.md

 ### Text-level elements

 Each text-level element registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
-If you hover a toolbar button for such a text-level element, the actual keyboard shortcut will be shown.
+If you hover a formats toolbar button for such a text-level element, the actual keyboard shortcut will be shown.

 ## Demo